Benchmarking Analytical Query Processing in Intel SGXv2: Join Algorithms in

-The RHO join suffers less from random access overhead because of its cache-friendly partitioning.
-However, our overview in \cref{fig:join-overview} still reveals performance reductions of more than \qty{30}{\percent}.
-Therefore, we investigate the source of this overhead in more detail next.
+The RHO join does not suffer from random main memory access overheads because of its partitioning.
+However, the overview in \cref{fig:join-overview} still reveals performance reductions of more than \qty{30}{\percent}.

-\paragraph{Finding the root cause.} To isolate the reasons for reduced performance, we proceed by deactivating parallelism.
-In the upper part of \cref{fig:RHO-stages}, we show a breakdown of which stage in RHO takes up how much time and compare this between enclave and plain CPU.
-It becomes clear that the overhead largely originates from creating histograms (\emph{Hist.
+\paragraph{Finding the root cause.} To investigate the reason for this slowdown, we again break down the join into its main phases.
+The upper part of \cref{fig:RHO-stages} compares the runtimes of the stages in a single-threaded RHO join between the plain CPU (blue bar) and the enclave (green).
+It reveals that the overhead largely originates from creating histograms (\emph{Hist.
 1/2}) for radix partitioning and the partitioning itself (\emph{Copy 1/2}).
-Especially the histogram creation is up to 4 times slower inside the SGX enclave.
-The question is why if it is not random memory access cost?
+Especially the histogram creation is up to 2 times slower inside the SGX enclave.